jfx2006/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 {% hint style="warning" %}
 If you still are unable to find rustc and cargo via the ˋwhichˋ command after installing them, you may need to restart your session \(log out and back into your user account, or restart your computer\) to be able to see them.
 {% endhint %}

+{% hint style="info" %}
+The minimum versions of Clang, CBindgen, and other build tools installed by `mach bootstrap` are updated regularly.
+You can always get the latest versions by running `mach bootstrap --no-system-changes`.
+{% endhint %}

 ## You're all set